Older Americans learn new trades in tough jobs market

 He said the Fund, which worked with the academy in Iowa that trained Burklund and with the Mid-State Technical College in Wisconsin, where Halseth received his food manufacturing science certificate, has a 60 percent to 70 percent success rate finding jobs for graduates.

-"It also depends on the labor market.
+"It also depends on the labour market.
 If you have an unemployment rate of 4 or 5 percent they will take them," said Dedrick.

 "But if you have a high unemployment rate of say 10 percent, and you have the choice of investing in somebody who is 50 or somebody who is 30, of course you will invest in the younger worker because they will be around longer."